antonboutkam/php-version-transpile/README.md

-# php-version-transpile
+# PHP version transpile
-Simple utility that comments out PHP 7.4 typed properties so i can develop on 7.4 but run on 7.3
+This is a simple utility that accepts a directory structure containing php 7.4 typed property classes and copies this structure to the specified output folder with the typed properties commented out.
+It does the same in reverse.

+Install:
+Usage: ./bin/transpile 7.3